Texas Army Trail Disc Golf Course

 Many years ago, Bud Hadfield, the founder of Kwik Copy and Texas history enthusiast, transferred ownership of the property from ICED (International Center of Entrepreneurial Development) to Harris County to manage its ongoing development, maintenance and care.

-Bud Hadfield pass away on April 11th, 2011, almost 175 years after Sam Houston's Army stopped near this property.
+Bud Hadfield passed away on April 11th, 2011, almost 175 years after Sam Houston's Army stopped near this property.

 Park and Course Development

-In 2009 a non-profit organization, Telge Park Disc Golf, Inc. was created by Charles Haney to provide and donate the labor, expertise and materials needed to layout and develop the course, with special assistance from Disc Golf Consultants.
+In 2009 a non-profit organization, Telge Park Disc Golf, Inc. was created by Charles Haney & Company to provide and donate the labor, expertise and materials needed to layout and develop the course, with special assistance from our friends Andi & Don Young of Disc Golf Consultants.

 Steve Radack, Precinct Three Commissioner provided significant support throughout the developmental phase and has expressed a commitment to the park's ongoing development.
 Special thanks goes out to Division Manager, Walt Peckham and Area Manager, Stephen Dubois.
 They have both been strong supporters of the project.

-Although the "Texas Army Trail Disc Golf Course" is still under development it is on track to become one of the most scenic disc golf courses in Houston.
+"Texas Army Trail Disc Golf Course" has become one of the most scenic disc golf courses in Houston.